Nearco: Sire of sires

-Royal Charger's most important son was Turn-To, whose most important sire sons were Halo and Roberto.
-Halo was the sire of dual classic winner Sunday Silence, who then became the leading sire in Japan from 1995 through 2007.
+Royal Charger's most important son was Turn-To, whose most important sire sons were Hail to Reason and Sir Gaylord.
+Hail to Reason's son Halo was the sire of dual classic winner Sunday Silence, who then became the leading sire in Japan from 1995 through 2007.
 Sunday Silence is the sire of numerous Japanese champions including Deep Impact, and is the grandsire of the top-rated horse of 2014 Just A Way.

 Nearctic is principally known as the sire of Northern Dancer, who won the Kentucky Derby and Preakness before becoming one of the dominant sires of the late 20th century.
 Northern Dancer sired numerable sons who themselves went on to become outstanding sires, principally Nijinsky, Lyphard, Nureyev, Storm Bird, Danzig and Sadler's Wells.
 The Northern Dancer sire line accounts for hundreds of major winners from around the world, particularly in Europe.
 His modern descendants include Justify, Galileo, Ouija Board, Sea the Stars, Black Caviar, Frankel and Treve.

 Several of Nearco's male-line descendants were ranked among the Top 100 U.S. Racehorses of the 20th Century by The Blood-Horse: #2 Secretariat, #9 Seattle Slew, #10 Spectacular Bid, #18 Cigar, #19 Bold Ruler, #24 Nashua, #31 Sunday Silence, #35 Ruffian, #43 Northern Dancer, #57 Riva Ridge, #58 Slew o' Gold, #69 Noor, #70 Shuvee, #72 Go For Wand, #76 Lady's Secret, #82 Miesque, #85 Lure, #86 Fort Marcy, #90 Davona Dale, #95 Bayakoa and #97 Foolish Pleasure.